 At Skin Renewal, we have introduced rejuvenative techniques such as the Liquid Facelift which is better suited for volume replacement than traditional techniques such as fat transfer which has considerable downtime.
 After having had their cheeks "volumised" with dermal fillers, a lot of patients come back to say that they did not realize what a big difference putting the "apple back into their cheeks has made and they usually request more volume.
 Young adults have fuller cheeks which reflect light, and recreating cheek volume in ageing patients who have lost facial volume creates a youthful appearance.

 Volume loss around the eye area is another indication for dermal filler correction.
 Take a good look at the area under your eyes.
 Is there a hollow trough between the base of the puff and the top of your cheek?
 Surgery to address tear trough hollows is not always appropriate but tear-trough rejuvenation with dermal fillers brings back youthful volume and contours the lower eyelids in a safe and minimally invasive way.
-You'll have a series of micro-injections all along the line of the hollow using Juvederm, Voluma- hyaluronic gel fillers- followed by a little gentle massage to distribute the gel evenly.
+You'll have a series of micro-injections all along the line of the hollow using Emervel or Juvederm, Voluma- hyaluronic gel fillers- followed by a little gentle massage to distribute the gel evenly.
 There is only minimal discomfort and the procedure only takes about 10 minutes.
 But it's best to seek out an experienced doctor to carry out the treatment as the results are very injector dependent.
 There could be mild swelling and a 10 % chance of bruising around the eyes but this soon settles.
 You'll see the results instantly and the effects last around nine to 12 to 18 months.